-Action # Title Description Total Funds Contributing 50 Supports for Homeless Youth As identified on the California School Dashboard, in 2022, Fresno Unified students identified as low-income, and low-income students that who are also identified as homeless students were at a 75.8 % graduation rate compared to all students at 89.5%.
-Additionally, students identified as homeless are disproportionate in suspension rates and academic performance.
-For example, the suspension rate district-wide for the 2021/22 school year was 5.9%, while the suspension rate for homeless youth during that same period was 13.1%.
-Fresno Unified will continue to invest in two academic counselors and two Clinical School Social Workers assigned to work with students residing in shelters/motels to address this need.
-Ten Clinical School Social Workers serve 7th-12th grade students, and adding the ten Clinical School Social Workers will increase services for students identified as homeless in Kinder-6th grade across the district.
-The investment of Clinical School Social Workers will provide mental health supports and case management services to assist homeless students in identifying stressors such as, transitioning from various homes, living in motels and/or shelters and additional emotional \$2,233,482 (Total Investment) \$2,091,385 (Supplemental and Concentration, Contributing to the increased or improved services requirement for low-income, foster youth, and English learner students) \$142,097 (Other State funds, Non-Contributing) Y stressors that students identified as a homeless encounter.
+As identified on the California School Dashboard, in 2022, Fresno \$2,233,482 Υ Unified students identified as homeless were at a 75.8 % graduation (Total Investment) 1 rate compared to all students at 89.5%.
+Additionally, students • • • • • • • • • • • • • • • • • • • identified as homeless are disproportionate in suspension rates and \$2,091,385 academic performance.
+For example, the suspension rate district- (Supplemental and wide for the 2021/22 school year was 5.9%, while the suspension Concentration, Contributing to rate for homeless youth during that same period was 13.1%. the increased or 50 Supports for Homeless Youth improved services requirement for Fresno Unified will continue to invest in two academic counselors low-income, and two Clinical School Social Workers assigned to work with foster youth, and English learner students residing in shelters/motels to address this need.
+Ten Clinical students) School Social Workers serve 7th-12th grade students, and adding 4 4 0 0 0 7 the ten Clinical School Social Workers will increase services for \$142,097 (Other State students identified as homeless in Kinder-6th grade across the funds, Non- district.
+Contributing) The investment of Clinical School Social Workers will provide mental health supports and case management services to assist homeless students in identifying stressors such as, transitioning from various homes, living in motels and/or shelters and additional emotional stressors that students identified as a homeless encounter.
 Students are identified through the student information system and assigned according to grade level and regional Clinical School Social Worker assignments.
 Assigned Clinical School Social Workers will carry a caseload of students to provide individual/group counseling, case management, crisis intervention, linkage to community resources, advocacy, and liaison between various community agencies and Fresno Unified.
 These services will provide more intensive and individualized support for students identified as homeless.
 With the expansion of ten Clinical School Social Workers in the elementary school setting, identified homeless youth will receive social emotional, and mental health support.
 They will also monitor students' academic performance to ensure they receive appropriate support in their early developmental years.
 Research indicates that students not reading proficiently by the end of third grade are four times more likely not to finish high school.
 Providing specific and intentional interventions earlier to homeless students will reduce disparities and keep them on track to graduate.
 In addition, this will lead to a decrease in suspension and an increase in attendance rates, emotional well-being, academic performance, and student engagement.
 Services will address barriers to academic success such as trauma, attendance, anxiety/depression, misbehaviors, and school connectedness.
 With the continued investment of two Academic Counselors, students identified as homeless will continue receiving targeted academic support and interventions beginning in the 8th grade.
 These supports consist of 1:1 academic chats, monitoring of students' academic growth at a greater intensity, and ensuring students receive academic interventions based on their individual needs.

-With the continued investment of one Child Welfare and Attendance Specialist assigned to provide services to low-income students that are identified as homeless to address attendance barriers to decrease chronic absenteeism.
-In addition, two Community Liaisons support our low-income families identified as homeless with the intake process, complete community referrals, and provide education on McKinney Vento law and rights to bring awareness on immediate enrollment.
+With the continued investment of one Child Welfare and Attendance Specialist assigned to provide services to students and families identified as homeless to address attendance barriers to decrease chronic absenteeism.
+In addition, two Community Liaisons support our families identified as homeless with the intake process, complete community referrals, and provide education on McKinney Vento law and rights to bring awareness on immediate enrollment.

-Through these investments, we anticipate our students identified as homeless will demonstrate a decrease in chronic absenteeism and suspension rate and an increase in academic performance and graduation rate. -- -- -- --
+Through these investments, we anticipate our students identified as homeless will demonstrate a decrease in chronic absenteeism and suspension rate and an increase in academic performance and graduation rate.